kkahadze/JustNines/README.md

-# RL in Joker Card Game
+# Reinforcement Learning in Joker Card Game
 This repo demonstartes how to record Joker data, learn the calling mechanism with a Nueral Network and teach an AI to play using RL.
 In order to minimize the state space and action space, a constrained version of Joker is played which in reality is only one part of the game.